This post is part of our symposium on universal basic income.

-“Once we have understood housework, we will understand the economy.”Claudia von Werlhof, “The Proletarian is dead; long live the Housewife?”
+“Once we have understood housework, we will understand the economy.”–Claudia von Werlhof

 “Targeting through universalism” is counterintuitive and generates skepticism about the wisdom of sending checks to billionaires like Jeff Bezos.
 A similar skepticism is found in debates about basic income’s relation to care work, particularly the unpaid care work disproportionately performed by women.
 How could basic income compensate unpaid carers when it goes to everyone–men and women, carers and non-carers–alike?
 Wouldn’t it be more effective and efficient to compensate unpaid care work directly through a program specifically for caregivers?
 Or, alternatively, to institutionalize care for children, elders, and the disabled, thereby replacing unpaid work with paid work?